 What do the four largest convention centers in the USA have in common?

-They all own at least one Ascension wheelchair lift to keep their venues safe and provide stage accessibility using ADA compliant lifts.
+They all own at least one Ascension wheelchair lift to keep their venues safe and their stages ADA compliant.

 Convention centers and arenas cannot ignore liability risks.
 “Are my personnel safe?”
 “Are my patrons safe?”
 “Am I in compliance with accessibility laws?”